 The Roswell Park Alliance Foundation receives the funds from organic Facebook fundraisers every 2-3 weeks in the form of a check sent directly from Facebook.
 The donations in each check are from the transactions that occurred 4-6 weeks prior.
 For example, when the Roswell Park Alliance Foundation receives a donation check from Facebook on the 4th of the current month, the donations included are from the 1st-15th of the previous month.

-What should I do if I created an organic Facebook fundraiser but want the fundraising dollars to be put onto my Roswell Park Alliance Foundation event fundraising page?
+What should I do if I created an organic Facebook fundraiser but want the fundraising dollars to be put toward my Roswell Park Alliance Foundation event goals?

 No problem!
 Just give us a call at 716-845-8788 or shoot us an email to email@example.com.

 As mentioned above, the Roswell Park Alliance Foundation receives checks from Facebook every 4-6 weeks.
 These checks are bi-weekly payouts for the month prior.
 For example, if you received a donation on January 10 that needs to be uploaded to your fundraising page, the Alliance Foundation should receive that donation and upload it to your page by the end of February.

 If you realize that you created an organic Facebook fundraiser and there is still plenty of time before your event date, please contact us.
 We will assist you in deleting your organic Facebook fundraiser and take you through the steps to create an integrated Facebook fundraiser.